 before they sneak into their ‘bedroom’.

-During a recent meeting held by Oshana
+During a recent meeting held by

-Regional Governor Clemens Kashuupulwa and flood
+Oshana Regional Governor Clemens Kashuupulwa and

-street children would get a tent, bedding, food and pots.
+that the street children would get a tent, bedding, food and pots.
 “The governor and other officials were

 shocked to see where the boys were sleeping.
 The drainage is very